alexjfisher/cfgmgmtcamp2020/hiera/02_superhash.md

 # The Super Hash

 * What is a super hash?
+* My term for an overly broad hash of data used across otherwise unrelated profiles
 * Why do I see it so often?

 <!SLIDE >